binkos/Simple_posts_app/README.md

 # Post - Modern Android Architecture

-Foodies is a sample project that presents a modern approach to Android app development.
+Posts is a sample project that presents a modern approach to Android app development and load posts.

 The project tries to combine popular Android tools and to demonstrate best development practices by utilizing up to date tech-stack like Compose, Kotlin Flow and Dagger.